bingeli1212/nitrile-preview/doc/DOC-diagram.md

 + bbox

   This returns a new path that represents the rectangle of the viewport.

-# special notes for MetaPost users
+# Special notes for MetaPost users

 The color syntax is either the color name, such as "red", "green", or RGB such as "rgb(200,100,25)".

-The MetaPost code has the provision to allow for a "xcolor" provided by the "xcolor" package, such as using the \mpcolor macro.
+The MetaPost code has the provision to allow for a "xcolor" provided by the "xcolor" package, such as using the ``\mpcolor`` macro.
 Thus, the MetaPost command can be set up as

     draw (1,2)--(2,3) withpen pencircle withcolor \mpcolor(gray)

 The xcolor package has also expanded the avialble color names to more than what's provided by MetaPost, including "gray", "orange", etc. Following additional color names are always provided by the xcolor package:

     red, green, blue, cyan, magenta, yellow, black, gray, white, darkgray, lightgray, brown, lime, olive, orange, pink,